re-innovation/BreweryEnergyTool/README.md

 This has been performed using the open source program FreeFem, www.freefem.org.
-The windows version can be downloaded from this link: http://www.freefem.org/ff++/windows.php
+The windows version can be downloaded from this link: http://www.freefem.org/ff++/windows.php As of 2/5/2018, only the 32-bit version was stable and working.
+YMMV.

 This needs to be installed and then the simulation scripts within this repository are used to investigate these elements.